 - The Rotaract Club conducts social, cultural and technical events for the students and club members alike.
 These include blood donation camps, clothing donation drives, coastal clean-up camps, and events conducted by the National Service Scheme (NSS) chapter of NIT Surathkal.

-- The Mangalore chapter of the Society for Promotion of Indian Classical Music and Culture Among Youth (SPICMACAY) is centred at NIT Surathkal and is one of the biggest chapters in the country.
+- The Mangalore chapter of the Society for Promotion of Indian Classical Music and Culture Among Youth (SPICMACAY) is centered at NIT Surathkal and is one of the biggest chapters in the country.
 It organizes concerts and lectures by maestros of Indian classical art forms and strives to raise awareness of Indian culture in the surrounding regions through lectures, orientations, and conventions.

 - The Recreation Committee (RC) of the institute organises recreational activities including freshers cup, floodlit cricket matches which garner a vibrant fan following.
-The much awaited inter-year sports festival ‘Phoenix’ is organised during the even semester where students battle for gold, silver and bronze medals, and the overall shield.
+The much-awaited inter-year sports festival ‘Phoenix’ is organised during the even semester where students battle for gold, silver and bronze medals, and the overall shield.
 NIT Surathkal sports teams participate in events all over the country as part of the Inter-NIT sports meet.

 - During the cultural festival ‘Incident’, NIT Surathkal hosts ‘Slam Dunk’, an intercollegiate basketball tournament, which attracts some of the best teams in the region and plays host to many enthralling matches.